 If you love spicy food, then this asian inspired dish will hit the spot.
-No need to get unhealthy take-out anymore when you can make these easy spicy garlic noodles right at home!
+No need to get take-out anymore when you can make these easy spicy garlic noodles right at home.
+And in a much healthier way!
 It’s extra fast to make and you only need simple ingredients to prepare it.
 It’s the perfect last minute weekday meal.

 Everything I do in my life right now – maybe except for this blog – is for our kids.
 Ok, this sounds a bit dramatic, but really, it seems like every decisions I take is about them.
 If you see what I mean.

 Well, one day I felt a little rebellious and made these delicious asian noodles.
 “Sorry kiddos, this delicious looking noodle dish is too spicy for you guys to enjoy, I’ll make you something else…” ah, let me tell you, this felt so good.

 Ok, I realize you might be bored by this glimpse of my non-exciting life, but I had to share how this meal came to life.
 And now, it has become a gourmet tool for extra mommy time.
 And what’s better than a cozy asian noodle dish to treat myself.

 And you have to try it too!
 This dish is ridiculously quick, so easy to make and won’t require any trip to the grocery store.

 What you will need to make these spicy garlic noodles?

 Asian style noodles are recommended.
 Any type will work well, but I prefer either ramen or soba noodles.